Don Devereux: Rugby career

 Devereux returned to Wales in 1963 to take up a teaching post.
+He coached rugby union at Mountain Ash Grammar School in the 1970s.
 He built a sound reputation as a schoolboy rugby coach, and later became coach of the Welsh Secondary Schools squad, but objections were raised regarding his past associations with rugby league and Devereux relinquished his role.